 All juniors with a GPA greater than or equal to 3.5 are eligible for participation in the SPHS Departmental Honors Program.
-In the Fall semester, the undergraduate program coordinator sends an email message to undergraduate speech and hearing majors inviting students who meet the eligibility criteria to attend a group meeting to learn about the program.
+In the Fall semester, the department chair sends an email message to undergraduate speech and hearing majors inviting students who meet the eligibility criteria to attend a group meeting to learn about the program.

 The honors program consists of completion of three courses in Speech and Hearing (S415, S399, S499) and an honors thesis with a faculty member.
 Note that students who complete honors and so the S415, S399, S499 sequence receive credit for their intensive writing requirement.